-Developed as a mutual aid agreement among the states, EMPAC addresses issues of liability and resource sharing so a state does not have to be concerned with these issues during an emergency.94 Virginia codified EMAC in 1995.95 One of the main purposes of EMAC is to promote "[t]he prompt, full, and effective utilization of resources of the participating states, including any resources on hand or available from the federal government or any other source, that are essential to the safety, care, and welfare of the people in the event of any
+EMAC was developed as a mutual aid agreement among the states to address issues of liability and resource sharing up front so a state does not have to be concerned with these issues during an emergency.
+Virginia codified the EMAC in 1995.
+One of the main purposes of the EMAC is to promote "[t]he prompt, full, and effective utilization of resources of the participating states, including any resources on hand or available from the federal government or any other source, that are essential to the safety, care, and welfare of the people in the event of any emergency."
+As long as the assisting state does not need the resources for its own emergency, it must provide assistance (including use of National Guard Forces) to the requesting state.